 By minimizing the number of local admin accounts, you reduce the opportunities for an attacker to gain sensitive access on your network.
 For the administrative accounts that remain, make sure you are monitoring the activity related to them.
 Strong, centralized logging, monitoring and auditing of these credentials can provide early warning that nefarious activity is taking place.

 Communicate the Importance of Removing Local Admin Rights

-When making a significant change to the network like removing local administrative rights, it is important to communicate with and educate your users on the reasoning behind the change.
+When making a significant change to the network like removing local admin rights, it is important to communicate with and educate your users on the reasoning behind the change.
 It’s important that they understand a change in privileges is about protecting them (they can’t defend themselves against attacks they aren’t even aware of!) and not about lack of trust or trying to limit their ability to do their job effectively.
 Your users are much more likely to support initiatives like this when they understand the reasoning behind it.